-As of 27 March there is an entry ban to Japan for all foreign citizens who have visited Sweden, and many other countries, during the past 14 days.
-On 3 April, the list of countries to which there is an entry ban was expanded and includes 73 countries and regions.
-This means that Swedish citizens who have visited these countries are not allowed to enter Japan.
-Swedish citizens who live in Japan – even those with a permanent residence permit – cannot return to Japan, if the date of departure from Japan is on or later than 3 April.
+There is an entry ban to Japan for all foreign citizens who have visited Sweden, and many other countries, during the past 14 days.
+Foreign citizens who have visited these countries are not allowed to enter Japan.
+Swedish and other European citizens who live in Japan – even those with a permanent residence permit – cannot return to Japan, if the date of departure from Japan is on or later than 3 April, unless there are special exceptional circumstances.

 More information from the Japanese Ministry of Justice here.